wkyoshida/wmf-task/shortdesc-api/docs/considerations.md

   - The config file allowing multiple MediaWiki instances, e.g. English and Portuguese Wikipedia, could allow for future enhancements:
     - The API could be enhanced to have an additional query parameter allowing a user to select which instance to make the request for.
-This would a user to make requests for different instances.
-However, the API would need a way to communicate which instances are supported byt the API (either documentation or another API endpoint that lists the instances).
+This would allow a user to make requests for different instances.
+However, the API would need a way to communicate which instances are supported by the API (either via documentation and/or another API endpoint that returns a list of the supported instances).
     - An alternative could be to simply host an instance of the API specific per MediaWiki instance.
 This would allow each MediaWiki instance to have their own shortdesc-api.